RickStrahl/LiveReloadServer/README.md

 This server supports:

 * Generic Static File Web Server you can launch in any folder
-* Just start with `LiveReloadServer --webroot <folder>`
+* Just start with `LiveReloadServer <folder>`
-* Optional LiveReload functionality for change detection and browser refresh
+* LiveReload functionality for change detection and browser refresh
 * Self-contained Razor Pages support with Live Reload Support
 * Themed Markdown page rendering support built in
 * Options to customize location, port, files checked etc.
 * Easily installed and updated with `dotnet tool -g install LiveReloadServer`
+* Run local SPA applications (Angular, VueJs, React etc.)
-* Support for locally running Blazor Applications (without Live Reload support however)
+* Run Blazor Applications (without Live Reload support however)
-* Cross Platform (as a Dotnet Tool only for now)
+* Cross Platform - Windows, Mac, Linux (dotnet tool only)
-* Serve HTTPS content (as a Dotnet Tool only for now)
+* Serve HTTPS content (dotnet tool only)
+* Hostable ASP.NET Core app that can be used by multiple sites on a server
 * Available as: Dotnet Tool, Chocolatey Package, or Self-Contained (Windows) Download

 ### Requirements: